Skip to main content

 Option 4: Algorithmic Discipleship: How Digital Culture Is Forming Our People

 Before congregants gather on Sunday, their attention, assumptions, and habits have already been shaped by digital environments, including social media, streaming platforms, and increasingly AI driven content.
-This session explores how these forces influence belief and equipping leaders to understand their impact and respond with thoughtful, pastoral wisdom.
+This session explores how these forces influence belief and equips leaders to understand their impact and respond with thoughtful, pastoral wisdom.

 Option 5: Leading in Times of Cultural Change: Wisdom from Scripture

-Presenter: Dr. Philip Camp
+Presenter: Dr. Phillip Camp

 In Scripture, God’s people faced cultural shifts that required discernment and courage, from exile to the early church’s witness in a pluralistic world.
 This explores biblical patterns for interpreting such moments and equips leaders to guide their congregations with steadiness, faithfulness, and hope.